OpenSocietyPlatform/snafu/README.md

 **Injection**:

 **IRI**: Internationalized Resource Identifier.
 Namespace name.
 An Internationalized Resource Identifier is defined similarly to a URI, but the character set is extended to the Universal Coded Character Set.
 Therefore, it can contain any Latin and non Latin characters except the reserved characters.
 Instead of extending the definition of URI, the term IRI was introduced to allow for a clear distinction and avoid incompatibilities.
 IRIs are meant to replace URIs in identifying resources in situations where the Universal Coded Character Set is supported.
 By definition, every URI is an IRI.
 Furthermore, there is a defined surjective mapping of IRIs to URIs: Every IRI can be mapped to exactly one URI, but different IRIs might map to the same URI.
 Therefore, the conversion back from a URI to an IRI may not produce the original IRI. [[RFC3987]](https://fusion.cs.uni-jena.de/fusion/2016/11/18/iri-uri-url-urn-and-their-differences/#bib-RFC3987)
+IRI is a superset of URI (IRI ⊃ URI).

 **IRI Normalization**: